Admissible transformations and Lie symmetries of linear systems of second-order ordinary differential equations: Conclusion

 \section{Conclusion}

-Although normal linear systems of second-order ordinary differential equations seemed easy to be studied within the framework of group analysis of differential equations, for describing their Lie symmetries, we needed to apply various advanced methods and modern techniques.
-The algebraic method of group classification, which is basic for the present paper, was supplemented with gauging the arbitrary class elements by families of equivalence transformations, splitting the class under consideration into subclasses with better transformations properties, finding integer values that characterize cases of Lie-symmetry extensions and are invariant under the action of the corresponding equivalence group, etc.
+Although normal linear systems of second-order ordinary differential equations seemed easy to be studied within the framework of group analysis of differential equations, to describe their Lie symmetries, we needed to apply various advanced methods and modern techniques.
+The algebraic method of group classification, which is basic for the present paper, was supplemented with gauging the arbitrary class elements by wide families of admissible transformations, splitting the class under consideration into subclasses with better transformations properties, finding integer values that characterize cases of Lie-symmetry extensions and are invariant under the action of the corresponding equivalence group, etc.

 In the context of the above characterization, an important tool was also Lie's theorem on realizations of finite-dimensional Lie algebras on the line.
 Previously, this theorem had successfully been applied for solving group classification problems for a number of classes of differential equations, including multidimensional nonlinear Schr\"odinger equations with modular nonlinearity in \cite[Section~7]{popo2010a} and \cite[Lemma~42]{kuru2020a}, linear ordinary differential equations of arbitrary order $r\geqslant3$ \cite[Section~3]{boyk2015a}, (1+1)-dimensional linear evolution equations of arbitrary order $r\geqslant3$ \cite[Lemma~14]{bihlo2017a}, general Burgers--Korteweg--de Vries equations \cite[Lemma~18]{opan2017a} and (1+1)-dimensional linear Schr\"odinger equations \cite[Lemma~2]{kuru2018a}.
-The usage of Lie's theorem is particularly efficient when classifying Lie symmetries of (1+1)-dimensional generalized Klein--Gordon equations in the light-cone (characteristic) coordinates since then Lie's theorem is relevant for both the $t$- and $x$-directions; see Corollary~12 and Section~4 in~\cite{boyk2020a}.
+The usage of Lie's theorem is particularly efficient when classifying Lie symmetries of (1+1)-dimensional generalized Klein--Gordon equations in the light-cone (characteristic) coordinates since then Lie's theorem is relevant for both coordinates; see Corollary~12 and Section~4 in~\cite{boyk2020a}.